Your search results

 Step 2: Set a Realistic Budget

-Include the purchase price, taxes, legal fees, and maintenance costs.
+Include the purchase price, taxes, legal fees, closing costs, and ongoing maintenance expenses.

-Tip: Foreigners often pay in cash, but local banks offer mortgages with 30-50% down payments.
+Tip: Many foreign buyers pay in cash, but Panamanian banks may offer mortgages with approximately 30–40% down payments.

 Step 3: Get Your Finances in Order

-If paying cash, ensure funds are accessible in Panama.
-If financing, get pre-approved by a Panamanian bank or explore international lenders.
+If paying cash, ensure funds can be transferred smoothly to Panama.
+If financing, seek pre-approval from a Panamanian bank or international lender.

-Tip: Open a local bank account to simplify transactions.
+Tip: Opening a local bank account simplifies payments and transactions.

 Step 4: Hire a Local Real Estate Agent

-Work with a licensed agent who specializes in helping foreigners.
+Work with a licensed agent experienced in helping foreign buyers.

-Tip: Choose someone bilingual and experienced in your target area.
+Tip: Choose someone bilingual and familiar with your target area.

 Step 5: Research the Market